wp-plugins/wp-braintree/readme.txt

 This plugin allows you to accept payments using Braintree payment gateway on your WordPress site.

 Users can easily pay with credit cards for your products or services using one-click "Buy Now" button.

+You can accept credit card payment for products, services or digital downloads using this plugin.

 = Settings Configuration =